-Buffer tool Enables a buffer to be drawn around a line, around the outside or inside of a boundary.
+₹ Buffer tool Enables a buffer to be drawn around a line, around the outside or inside of a boundary.
 No icon ID Dialogue Displays the old-style MAPS ID dialogue box.
 Combine Areas Enables two or more polygons e.g. fields or buildings to be combined into one.
 Original polygons are retained but can be discarded if required.
-Overlapped Area .
+Overlapped Area.
 Enables the common area shared by two areas to be separately identified and measured.
 Useful in measuring area of water buffer areas in fields in farming applications.
 Exclude Area .
 Enables one area that is contained inside another to be separated.
-9 Border Area.
+Border Area.
 Creates a polygon of the gap between an "island" and an outer polygon.
 Very useful for creating "Red-Lines" or headlands for fields.
-No icon Transform Displays a panel which lets objects be scaled up or down and/or rotated by a specified angle relative to the main map. h Map Cleaner Performs a diagnostic on current map and enables correction of any problems found.
+Ann.
+Map Cleaner Performs a diagnostic on current map and enables correction of any problems found.
 Map Expert Displays the MAPS "Map Expert" facility.